Mortefontaine/Micro-LED-based-PUF-release/README.md

 - **`frames_train_YOLO.rar`**
   - Detection dataset for YOLOv8 training (images + labels).
 - **`TestImageSet_SelectedbyYOLO.rar`**
-  - Cropped dataset with 6 micro-LED classes.
+  - Cropped dataset with 9 micro-LED classes.
-  - Used by `ResNet_highPrivacy_final - Eng.py`.
+  - Used by `ResNet_final.py`.

 > Extract the `.rar` files to local directories before running the scripts.